shaitarAn/negations/README.md

 ## Citation

-If you use this repository or its methods, please cite the following works:
+If you use this repository or its methods, please cite at least on of the following works:

 ```bibtex
  @thesis{Shaitarova_2020,